|Posted by fincasaladero on March 27, 2018 at 5:55 PM||comments (0)|

 From the wild nutmeg tree, the birds most enjoy the aril (inside the seed casing the nutmeg nut is covered by the aril, which is another of our kitchen spices, called mace.)
 The aril is a bright reddish pink and looks like an octopus hugging the nut.While the white faced capuchins crack open the seed, discard the spicy mace and eat the nutmeg nut.
 The cotingas, which aren't bothered by the spice, enjoy it tremendously!

-Their presence speaks highly of the health and functionally of these intact local ecosystems that we help protect, and to be able to share these beautiful natural spaces and rare sightings with our guests while informing them of the importance of maintaining and protecting these natural habitats is in keeping with our education-based.
-And to be able to share with others this never to be forgotten experience, this incredibly rare, beautiful, snow-white bird, the Yellow-billed Cotinga is and to revel in the sight of a proud, brilliantly gleaming male facing the rising morning sun.
-What a memory, one for the ages.
+Their presence speaks highly of the health and functionally of these intact local ecosystems that we help protect.
+We are happy to be able to share these beautiful natural spaces and rare sightings with our guests while informing them of the importance of maintaining and protecting these natural habitats.
+This is in keeping with our education-based tourism ethos and we love to share this never to be forgotten experience, this incredibly rare, beautiful, snow-white bird.

 |Posted by fincasaladero on December 23, 2017 at 2:00 PM||comments (3)|